Understanding Glaucoma: A Guide to Its Two Main Types

 Treatment

-Treatment options center around reducing intraocular pressure.
-Medications, laser therapy, and various surgical procedures can be used to either decrease eye fluid production or improve fluid drainage.
+Management focuses on reducing intraocular pressure.
+Treatment options include medications, laser therapy, or surgical procedures to either decrease fluid production or enhance fluid drainage.

 B. Angle-Closure Glaucoma